Azure/azure-sdk-for-python/doc/dev/tests.md

 ### Purging Secrets

 The `yaml` files created from running tests in live mode store the request and response interactions between the library and the service and this can include authorization, account names, shared access signatures, and other secrets.
 The recordings are included in our public GitHub repository, making it important for us to remove any secrets from these recordings before committing them to the repository.
 There are two easy ways to remove secrets.
-The first is the `PowerShellPreparer` implementation, discussed above.
+The first is the `EnvironmentVariableLoader` implementation, discussed above.
 This method will automatically purge the keys with the provided fake values.
 The second way is to use the `self.scrubber.register_name_pair(key, fake_key)` method (This method is a function of the base `AzureTestCase` class), which is used when a secret is dynamically created during a test.
 For example, [Tables](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/tables/azure-data-tables/tests/_shared/cosmos_testcase.py#L86-L89) uses this method to replace storage account names with standard names.

 #### Special Case: Shared Access Signature